best-practicers/reviews/reviews/weiWard/Testing.md

     const unixTime = GENESIS_START - 604800;

+With *GENESIS_START* being instantiated in *conversions.ts* line 10, as follows:

+    export const GENESIS_START = 1620655200; // 05/10/2021 1400 UTC

-Therefore, we go inside this conditional, which then finds another conditional (line 444 in *ETHmxMinter.sol*):
+Therefore, we go inside the previously mentioned conditional, which then finds another conditional (line 444 in *ETHmxMinter.sol*):

     if (_inGenesis) {...}